Is reckless driving a criminal charge?

 Yes, reckless driving is a criminal charge in New York and is a very serious offense.
 Under the Vehicle and Traffic Law §1212, persons convicted of reckless driving are guilty of a misdemeanor.

 You will have to appear in court on a specified date to defend against the reckless driving charge.
-An attorney can appear with you and work to lessen the charge.
+Best personal injury attorney in Orlando can appear with you and work to lessen the charge.

 A reckless driving offense can severely impact your future in numerous ways.
 The offense alone can invoke penalties including possible jail time, fees, 5 points to your New York license, a permanent criminal record, possible license suspension, and a substantial increase in your insurance rates.
 In addition, a permanent criminal record will have a long term negative affect on your future employment opportunities.